erancha/EncNotes/readme.md

 ## 1. Overview

-AWS-based web application to manage encrypted notes.
+EncNotes is a serverless web application built with AWS, React, and WebSockets.
 The application allows authenticated users to add, edit, delete and list notes through a web-based interface, isolated with a different encryption key per user.
+The application is available online at https://d8z8oboi5znfz.cloudfront.net.

 ## 2. Architecture Components